marcoromanelli-github/docs/software/jupyter-notebook.md

 ## Adding More Packages

 ### Container Images
-You can also use Docker images through Apptainer (formerly Singularity).
+You can also run Docker images on the cluster through Apptainer (a variant of Singularity).
 This is great when you want an environment with everything pre-installed.
 Check out the [Apptainer Guide]({{site.baseurl}}{% link software/apptainer.md %}) to learn more.